airD173/SpotiByeAds-Docs/source/notindex.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to `SpotiByeAds's <https://github.com/daspartho/SpotiByeAds>`_ documentation!
+Welcome to SpotiByeAds's documentation!
 ====================================================================================

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

+   about.md
    installation.md
    setup.md